psipred/psipred_react/README.md

 8. If we're handling a seq result:
    a) in `results_sequence.js` in the `ResultsSequence` class update the constructor and `this.state` to handle any results and plots you need, using `React.createRef()` to bind new page elements you need.
-   b) In `componentDidUpdate` update how you're handling any arrived results files.
-For the plots or tables in the lower page region
+   b) Lastly in `render()` add an appropriate new chunk to hold any results panel for this job (i.e. like `this.props.analyses.includes("psipred_job")`)
    c) In `getResults()` ensure `if(data.state === "Complete"){` handles parsing any files that need it.
 Ensure `this.setState({` sends the results contents to an appropriate state variables to hold them here.
-   d) Lastly in `render()` add an appropriate new chunk to hold any results panel for this job (i.e. like `this.props.analyses.includes("psipred_job")`)
+   d) In `componentDidUpdate` update how you're handling any arrived results files.
+For the plots or  tables in the lower page region
-   e) update `results_sidebar_downloads` to ensure the files you want users to access are available. and update `returnzip()` appropriately
+   e) update `results_sidebar_downloads` to ensure the files you want users to access are available. and update `returnzip()` appropriately.
+Recall that you need to add the results file glob to the list of `results_map` list in `psipred_site.js`
 9. If we're handling a struct result:

 ## WARNING